christianalfoni/EmptyBox/drafts/2015_05_12_Cerebral-developer-preview.md

 ### What makes Cerebral so special
 When writing a Cerebral app you should ideally not have any state at all in your components.
 Everything should be defined in **the cerebral**.
 This keeps Cerebral in complete control of your application state flow and this is an extremely powerful concept.
 First of all you get a strong concept of how to mutate state.
 Cerebral will actualy throw an error if you try to mutate state outside a signal.
 You also have a strong concept of where to define the state, as a single object passed to the cerebral instance.

 Second Cerebral is able to analyze the state flow and exposes an API to use that information.
 An example of using this information is the **Cerebral Debugger**.
 When developing an application with Cerebral you are able to use a debugger that displays signals sent and mutations performed.
 But not only that, you can remember!
 Using a slider you are able to move back in time, always seeing what signal and mutations caused the current state.
 That is extremely powerful stuff.
 You can imagine this information could be used for a lot of different things.
 Like user support, user tracking, notifications etc. It will be exciting to see what developers come up with!
+Take a look at the following video to see how the debugger works: [Cerebral - The debugger](https://www.youtube.com/watch?v=Fo86aiBoomE).

 A last thing to mention is that a signal runs between animation frames and automatically measures the time it takes to run all the mutations.
 It also measures the time it takes for your components to retrieve these state updates as an "update" event is triggered synchronously at the end of all signals.
 This is displayed in the debugger and makes it easy to get a grip on how your application performs.
+It is more predictable and performant to trigger an "update" event at the end of a signal rather than manually do so for each mutation, which is common in traditional FLUX architecture.

 ## Lets get into some code
 All examples will be in ES6 syntax.
 Lets quickly review the files we are going to work in.